 If you are not familiar with the LASSO selection option, left-click and drag the cursor around the objects to select.
 Release the left-click when the bounding selection box is complete.

-Double-click the mouse wheel to access the Zoom Extents command.
+Double-left-click the mouse wheel to access the Zoom Extents command.
 As anticipated, it disregards the selected items and zooms out to show the entire drawing's contents.

-Repeat the previous selection command, and using the ViewCube, select the TOP .
-This time, the selected objects are recognized and the view zooms to just objects.
+Repeat the previous selection command, and using the ViewCube, select the TOP face.
+This time, the selected objects are recognized and the view zooms to just the selected objects.

 Note